apache/nuttx/configs/sama5d4-ek/README.txt

        Update: I don't believe that this HSMCI error occurs if file system debug output is enabled.

-    2014-9-11: Everything seems to be working quite nicely witn the ROMFS file system.
+    2014-9-11: Everything seems to be working quite nicely with the ROMFS file system.
 A considerable amount of testing has been done and there are no known defects as of this writing.

     2014-9-16: After some substantial effort, I think I may have resolved the last of the mainstream bugs that prevented from executing other user processes from a user processes.
-Long story but I am glad to haave that done.
+Long story but I am glad to have that done.

+    2018-07-15:  Revisited.
+It is not clear to me how, back in 2014, the symbol table was created.
+I have added logic to created the symbol table, but I am currently stuck in the 'make import' step.
+This currently dies with a mysterious error '/bin/sh: -w: invalid option'

   nsh: